rricharz/Tu77/README.md

 A slightly modified tape driver needs to be installed in SimH.
 This driver writes the necessary status bits into a little status file, where it can be read by tu77.

-There is currently only one driver for the PDP-11 available:
+There is currently only a driver for the PDP-11 available:

  - magtape driver for the PiDP-11